Teager-Kaiser Energy Methods For EEG Feature Extraction In Biomedical Applications: Experimental Setup

 \subsection{Datasets}

-\textbf{BCI Competition IV Dataset 2a:} The BCI-IV 2a dataset~\cite{bci2a} consists of EEG recordings from 9 subjects performing 4 motor imagery tasks, i.e., left-hand, right-hand, feet, and tongue movement imagery.
+\textbf{BCI Competition IV Dataset 2a:} The BCI-IV\,2a dataset~\cite{bci2a} consists of EEG recordings from 9 subjects performing 4 motor imagery tasks, i.e., left-hand, right-hand, feet, and tongue movement imagery.
 Each subject completed two sessions on different days, with each session comprising 6 runs of 48 trials (12 per class), resulting in 288 trials per session.
 Each trial lasted 6 seconds in total, with an onset cue presented after the first 2 seconds.
 Subjects performed the instructed motor imagery for the subsequent 4 seconds, which was used as the analysis window.
-EEG was acquired from 22 channels
+EEG was acquired from 22 channels following the 10-20 configuration~\cite{10-20system}, along with 3 electrooculogram (EOG) channels, all sampled at 250 Hz.